sul-dlss/dor-workflow-client/README.md

 ### Workflow Variables

 If a workflow or workflows for a particular object require data to be persisted and available between steps, workflow variables can be set.
 These are per object/version pair and thus available to any step in any workflow for a given version of an object once set.
-Pass in a metadata variable as a Hash as shown in the example below.
-The metadata will be returned as a hash when fetching workflows data for an object.
+Pass in a context variable as a Hash as shown in the example below.
+The context will be returned as a hash when fetching workflows data for an object.

 ### Example usage
 Create a workflow